stefanwatt/sandr/README.md

 1. Using regex, only replace on the current line starting after the cursor column.
 2. Replace from the next line until the end of the buffer.
-3. replace from the beginning of the buffer until the current line.
+3. Replace from the beginning of the buffer until the current line.

-So as expected you will start replacing from after your current and loop back around to where you started.
+So as expected you will start replacing from after your current cursor location and loop back around to where you started.
-If you don't want to confirm every match you can just use `<S-CR>` to while in the replace input to repace all matches in the buffer.
+If you don't want to confirm every match you can just use `<S-CR>` while in the replace input to repace all matches in the buffer.
-You can visually select text and then hit `<C-h>` to prefill the search term with the visual selection.
+You can visually select text and then hit `<C-h>` to prefill the search term with the visual selection

+Toggle
+- Ignore Case with `<Alt-i>`
+- Preserve Case with `<Alt-p>`
+- Regex Mode with `<Alt-r>`

+Jump to the next/previous match with `<C-n>` / `<C-p>`.

 All these keymaps are just the default and can be configured of course.